 In this podcast, Ricardo talks about the main events of 2010 and the opportunities for project management.
 He explains that 2010 was a year marked by instability with the electoral process in Brazil and at the U.S. Congress and the fluctuation in world financial markets.
 Ricardo also talks about the growth of social networks, Wikileaks and the value of information.

-In this podcast Ricardo makes a journey to the future, talking about the main perpectives for the incoming year.
-Optimism and opportunities are the key words for the project managers searching new challenges.
+In this podcast Ricardo makes a journey to the future, talking about the main perspectives for the incoming year.
+Optimism and opportunities are the keywords for the project managers searching for new challenges.
 This is the last podcast of 2009.